Stress of Change

 15. Who can I draw support from?

-Beverly’s Hot Tip For Celebrating Take Charge Of Change Week:
+Beverly’s Hot Tips For How To Deal With Change During Take Charge Of Change Week:

 - Guard against and challenge any negative thoughts regarding the change